FurryR/wheeling/doc/en-us/getting-started/compatibility.md

 ## Runtime

-Turbowarp allows the use of `Scratch.vm.runtime` for extensions to access the runtime, while Gandi IDE requires you to use `this.runtime` via the class's constructor.
+Turbowarp allows the use of `Scratch.vm.runtime` for extensions to access the runtime, while Gandi IDE requires you to access the runtime via the class's constructor.

 ```js
 // ... in your extension class